vsergeev/luaradio/new-to-sdr.md

 The EHF band is used for high data rate, short terrestrial point-to-point links, as well as some satellite communications up to about 50 GHz.
-The atmosphere absorbs most EHF frequencies above this, rendering it unusable for satellite communication.
-See the [radio window](https://en.wikipedia.org/wiki/Radio_window).
+The atmosphere absorbs most EHF frequencies above this, rendering it unusable for satellite communication — see the [radio window](https://en.wikipedia.org/wiki/Radio_window).
 The [802.11ad](https://en.wikipedia.org/wiki/Wireless_Gigabit_Alliance) protocol is designed to operate around 60 GHz for local high data rate wireless